ashitha1710/feather-press/README.md

 [English](README.md), [Deutsch](README_de_DE.md), [Italiano](README_it_IT.md), [한국인](README_ko_KR.md), [Nederlands](README_nl_NL.md), [简体中文](README_zh_CN.md)

-# Feather Press
+# chyrp lite

-Feather Press is a lightweight, modern **content publishing platform** that allows you to create and manage blogs, videos, galleries, and quotes with ease.
+chyrp lite is a lightweight, modern **content publishing platform** that allows you to create and manage blogs, videos, galleries, and quotes with ease.
 It combines simplicity with powerful features like **AI-powered title generation**, responsive design, and a clean interface for both creators and readers.

 ---

-##  What can Feather Press do?
+##  What can chyrp lite do?

-Feather Press makes it possible to host your own publishing platform with minimal fuss.
+chyrp lite makes it possible to host your own publishing platform with minimal fuss.
 You can:

 - Write and publish blogs with rich content